flecce/flecce.github.io/_posts/2022-02-11-using-github-actions-for-aspnetmvc-app.md

 ```

 The pipeline has two jobs: a build and release job.
 It starts when a push is made on master branch.
-The build job runs on GitHub agent, the release agent runs on on-promise agent on staging service.
+The build job runs on GitHub agent, the release agent runs on on-promise agent on staging server.